snowdj/bradonomics.github.io/_drafts/recruiter-faq.md

 ## Can we have a quick phone call to chat?

-I'll answer the phone for my mom, my girlfriend and a handful of long-time friends.
+I'll answer the phone for my mom, my girlfriend, and a handful of long-time friends.
 For everyone else, there's email: [brad@bradonomics.com][mailto:brad@bradonomics.com].